anand2412/AdidasTest/README.md

 1) Products list with search your favorite product
 2) Product details with its reviews and user can add review

+Note: Price is not updated because in api we have empty currency.
+Tried to use put api to add currency but same product has not been updated.

 Below points need to be checked

 1) App Resilience -